 Dental coverage is provided through Met Life.
-The School District pays 90 percent of \$54.24 for family coverage and 89 percent of \$16.47 for single coverage for the certified staff.
+The School District pays 90 percent of \$52.07 for family coverage and 90 percent of \$15.81 for single coverage for the certified staff and 100 percent of the family or single coverage for the classified employees.